onap/archived-cli/docs/cmd_help.rst

 Results::

- sdnc-id            Onap sdnc id and is of type STRING. resource-version   Onap sdnc resource version and is of type STRING.
+ name               Onap customer name and is of type STRING. resource-version   Onap customer resource version and is of type
+                    STRING.

 Error::